la2050/archive/_projects/2015/connect-the-dots-la-public-design-workshops-for-realizing-a-resilient-future.md

    Policy Impacts: CtD, working with student teams from multiple university design programs, will share vision and policy recommendations with community development organizations, neighborhood councils, and city and county-wide watershed development initiatives.
 CtD will work to advocate for optimal hydrologic function within the Great Streets Initiative and beyond.

    Funding will be dedicated to expanding pilot programs already held in Pacoima (summer 2015) and Van Nuys (Feb 2016); design and fabrication of workshop kit elements; neighborhood outreach and volunteer recruitment; and the creative time of CtD principals.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-  $100,000 is an appropriate budget for pilot expansion described above.
-To sustain CtD as a program beyond 2016 will require more comprehensive funding.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Geospatial Research Services: $5,000

-   Workshop Development Lead $15,000

-   Engagement Strategist: $15,000

-   Development of Workshop Tools/Design Elements

-   Hazel Table Prototype 3.0:
-   Design:  $1,500
-   Fabrication: 10 @ 500 $5,000

-   Public Art Curation + Installation: $6,000
-   Large Scale Drylands Design Graphics:
-   Concept + Content $7,500
-   Fabrication: 8 @ $3,000 $24,000

-   Printed Outreach + Interpretive Material:
-   Design: Editorial Concept + Content Dev’t $1,000
-   Production: $2,000
-   Workshop Supplies:
-   Tent rentals: donated/in-kind
-   Lighting/projection equipment: donated/in-kind
-   Chalk, Paint, Paper $2,000
-   Refreshments: 3 @ $500 $1,000

-   Permits:
-   Block party/waived or in-kind

-   Data Collection, Analysis, Synthesis: $10,000

-   Contingency: $5,000

-   Total: $100,000
 How do you plan to scale the success of your proposal?: >- With sustained support, our goal is to bring high-quality stormwater data and strong alliances with the design community to diverse neighborhoods in every